Millions continue to wait for tax returns

-Kansas City (KCTV 5) – 12 million Americans are still waiting for their refund.
-The IRS is weeks past the normal 7 to 14 day waiting period.
+KANSAS CITY, MO (KCTV) – Twelve million Americans are still waiting for their refund; the IRS is weeks past the normal seven to 14 day waiting period.

 Miller Joshua said it’s important to reply to the IRS if they contact you.

-Kansas Citians who reached out to KCTV 5 to share their experiences with the IRS this tax season realize what our world has been through over the last year, but patience is wearing thin.
+Kansas Citians who reached out to KCTV5 News to share their experiences with the IRS this tax season realize what our world has been through over the last year, but patience is wearing thin.

-Whitney message KCTV and said her family only has one income and lives near the poverty line.
+Whitney messaged KCTV5, saying her family only has one income and lives near the poverty line.
 She said it would be different if the money wasn’t needed for them to survive, but people who need the money seem to be last in line.

 Marissa also wrote in saying she’s worried about what her family will do if they have an emergency.